MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/03-manage.md

     ```powershell
     cd ./node.js
     npm install
-    npm install @azure/openai
     npm start
     ```

     </details>

 1. **Load local data into MongoDB**: Choose **option 1** to load data into the database.
-This step will setup your database and collections.
+This step sets up your database and collections.

 1. **Run workload on Database**: Choose **option 2** to run a simulated workload on the database.
-This step will run a series of queries against your database to emulate a workload.
+This step runs a series of queries against your database to emulate a workload.

-You will come back a little later to stop the workload.
+You come back a little later to stop the workload.
 In the meantime, let's review the logs and metrics that are being generated.

-### Review logs and metrics
+### Review the logs

-1. log in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).

 1. Navigate to your v-Core-based Azure Cosmos DB for MongoDB account.

 1. In the left-hand menu, Under *Monitoring*, select the **Logs** section.

-1. In the *Logs* pane, by default you will see a set of queries already prepared for you.
-You can run these queries to view the logs generated by your v-Core-based Azure Cosmos DB for MongoDB account or x out of the queries and run your own. for now, *let's X out of the **Queries** dialog*.
+1. In the *Logs* pane, by default, a set of queries already prepared for you're displayed.
+You can run these queries to view the logs generated by your v-Core-based Azure Cosmos DB for MongoDB account or ***X*** out of the queries and run your own. for now, *let's ***X*** out of the **Queries** dialog*.

+1. Let's get familiar with the **Query** pane.

+    1. If you select the Table tab, you can see the different tables that are available to query.
+In this case, you should see a table called **VCoreMongoRequests** under the *Azure Cosmos DB for MongoDB (vCore)* section.
+This table contains the logs generated by your v-Core-based Azure Cosmos DB for MongoDB account.
+    1. Under the **Queries** tab, you see some sample queries that you can run to view the logs.
+You can also write your own queries here.
+    1. On the right-hand side, you're able to write and edit your queries.
+You can select to **Run**, **Save, and define a **Time range** for your queries.
+Let's go ahead and write and run some queries.

 1. In the *Logs* pane, you can run a query to view the logs generated by your v-Core-based Azure Cosmos DB for MongoDB account.
-Use the following query to view the logs:
+These queries are written in KQL (Kusto Query Language).
+You can use the **Run** button to run the query and view the results.

+    1. Let's try the following query to view the number of requests made per minute to your Cosmos DB account over the last 24 hours.
+Change the local time zone formula to match your local time zone if necessary:

         ```kql
-    AzureDiagnostics
-    | where ResourceProvider == "MICROSOFT.DOCUMENTDB"
-    | where Resource == "<your-cosmosdb-account-name>"
-    | project TimeGenerated, Resource, Category, Level, OperationName, ResultType, ResultSignature, ResultDescription, ResourceId, ResourceGroup, SubscriptionId
+        VCoreMongoRequests
+        // Time range filter:  | where TimeGenerated between (StartTime ..
+EndTime)
+        | extend LocalTimeGenerated = TimeGenerated - 6h
+        | project LocalTimeGenerated, DurationBin=tostring(bin(DurationMs, 5))
-    | order by TimeGenerated desc
+        | summarize count() by bin(LocalTimeGenerated, 1m), tostring(DurationBin)
         ```

+    1. Let's find out what commands ran in the last 20 minutes (note that the timezone use is UTC):

+        ```kql
+        VCoreMongoRequests
+        | where TimeGenerated > ago(20m)
+        | project TimeGenerated, DatabaseName, CollectionName, DurationMs, PiiCommandText
+        ```

+KQL is a powerful query language allows you to create complex queries to get better insight on your logs.
+To learn more about running KQL queries, review the [Kusto Query Language (KQL) documentation](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/).

+There are several ways to monitor your v-Core-based Azure Cosmos DB for MongoDB account, we scratched the surface.
+You can also use Azure Monitor to create alerts, view metrics, and more.
+Learn more about [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/).

+### Create an alert rule

+You can also create alerts to notify you when certain conditions are met.
+For example, you can create an alert to notify you when the number of requests to your Cosmos DB account exceeds a certain threshold.
+To do generate an alert rule, let's follow these steps:

+1. In the *Monitoring* section, select the **Alerts** button.

+1. Select the **Create alert rule** button or **Alert rule** under the **+ Create** pulldown.

+1. On the *Created rule* pane, use the following settings:

-    Replace **<your-cosmosdb-account-name>** with the name of your v-Core-based Azure Cosmos DB for MongoDB account.
+    1. **Scope** tab: Select your v-Core-based Azure Cosmos DB for MongoDB account.

+    1. **Condition** tab:
+        1. Enter the following settings:
+            - **Signal name**: Select **Custom log search**.
+            - *Logs pane*: Enter **VCoreMongoRequest** as your query, run the query, and select **Continue Editing Alert**.
+            - **Measure**: Select **Table rows**.
+            - **Aggregation type**: Select **Count**.
+            - **Aggregation granularity**: Select **5 Minutes**.
+            - **Operator**: Select **Greater than**.
+            - **Threshold**: Enter **500** as the threshold.
+            - **Frequency of evaluation**: Select **Every 5 minutes**.

+            The alert calculates how much it costs you monthly to run this alert.

+        1. On the Preview section, change the **Time range** to **Over the last 6 hours** and review the graph to compare the current execution numbers against the chose.

+        1. Select the **Next: Actions >** button.

+    1. **Actions** tab:
+        1. Select the **Use quick actions** radio button.

+        1. Fill in the **Use quick actions** pane.
+            - **Action group name**: **Notify DBAs**.
+            - **Display name**: **High number of transactions detected**.
+            - **Email**: Selected and enter your email address.

+        1. Select the **Review + create** button.

+            1. Select the **Use quick actions** radio button.

+            1. Fill in the **Use quick actions** pane.
+                - **Action group name**: **Notify DBAs**.
+                - **Display name**: **High number of transactions detected**.
+                - **Email**: Selected and enter your email address.

+        1. Select the **Next: Details >** button.

+    1. **Details** tab:
+        1. Enter the following settings:
+            - **Severity**: **2 - Warning**
+            - **Alert rule name**: **High number of transactions**
+            - **Description**: **Alert when the number of transactions exceeds 500 every 5 minutes.**

+        1. Select the **Review + create** button.

+    1. Select the **Create** button.

+Once your alert is created, the portal displays a dashboard with the status of all your alerts.
+Your workload doesn't generate enough data to trigger the alert.

 ### Stop the simulated workload

-Now that you have reviewed the logs and metrics, let's stop the simulated workload to avoid incurring unnecessary costs.
+Now that you reviewed the logs and created an alert, let's stop the simulated workload to avoid incurring unnecessary costs.

 1. Return to the terminal where the workload application is running.

-1. **Stop the workload**: Press **q** or **esc** to stop the workload.
+1. **Stop the workload**: Press **q** or **Esc** to stop the workload.

 1. Return to the workload application and choose **option 0** to exit the application.

-There are many ways to monitor your v-Core-based Azure Cosmos DB for MongoDB account, we just scratched the surface.
-You can also use Azure Monitor to create alerts, view metrics, and more.
-You can also use the Azure Monitor API to integrate with your own monitoring solutions.
-Learn more about [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/).
+Monitoring and creating alerts for your v-Core-based Azure Cosmos DB for MongoDB account is important to ensure that your application is running smoothly and to identify any potential issues.
+Monitoring and alerting are integral parts of managing your v-Core-based Azure Cosmos DB for MongoDB account.

 ## Clean Up